MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 - The mailbox is successfully tested and enabled.

-### Sync requirments from Dynamics 365 to Exchange
+### Sync requirements from Dynamics 365 to Exchange

 Synchronization filters determine which rows will be synchronized from customer engagement apps to Exchange using server-side synchronization.

 Only the rows that match the criteria specified in the sync filters are eligible for processing with server-side sync.
 For more information see, [Choose the records to synchronize between customer engagement apps and Exchange](choose-records-synchronize-dynamics-365-outlook-exchange.md).

 Once an item is synced with Exchange, the link between the two items is established.
-With sync take place, it's always synced bidirectionally.
+When synchronization takes place, sync is always  bidirectionally.
 Changes on any of the two systems will be propagated.

-### Sync requirments from Exchange to Dynamics 365
+### Sync requirements from Exchange to Dynamics 365

-If a mailbox is on Exchange using Outlook on the Web or Outlook on the desktopis and configured with server-side sync items such as appointment, contact, or task items won't sync to Dynamics 365 automatically.
-For sync to take place, these requirement need to be met:
+If a mailbox is on Exchange using Outlook on the Web or Outlook on the desktop is and configured with server-side sync items such as appointment, contact, or task items won't sync to Dynamics 365 automatically.
+For sync to take place, these requirements need to be met:

 - The item has been created using App for Outlook.